The Basic Allowance for Housing (BAH) is a U.S. based allowance prescribed by

 are the charts that show what type of dwellings are used to determine BAH

 There are specific rules which determine whether the military member is paid

 the housing rate for the location of his/her assignment, or the location of

 BAH is an allowance, and is therefore not subject to income taxes.

-2012 BAH Chart for Enlisted Military Members without Dependents:
+2013 BAH Chart for Enlisted Military Members with Dependents: